Media Coverage, Outreach, and Awards - Jann Zosso

 19.11.2025

-I'm happy to announce that my SNSF research project Explore the Memory of Gravity was further awarded a Janggen-Pöhn Scholarship.
+I'm happy to announce that my SNF research project Explore the Memory of Gravity was further awarded a Janggen-Pöhn Scholarship.
 The Janggen-Pöhn-Foundation supports exceptionally talented young Swiss graduates pursuing advanced scientific training.
 Established in 1934, the foundation is dedicated exclusively to candidates who demonstrate outstanding ability, strong character, and the potential to make meaningful contributions to society and Switzerland.
 As such, the foundation's mission is to promote true excellence.

 Can Light Remember?